Skip to main content

 What is the difference between a database schema and a database instance?

 A database schema refers to the overall design of a database, providing information about its structure, what it may include, and the relationships between datasets.
-However, a data schema doesn’t actually contain any data.
+However, a data schema is only the blueprint for data organization; the schema doesn’t contain any data.

 What is database schema conversion?

-A database schema conversion is the process of adapting the existing database schema to a new format.
+A database schema conversion is the process of adapting an existing database schema to a new format.
 This may involve adding or modifying tables, columns, indexes, constraints, or relationships between tables.

-The goal is often to support new application requirements, improve performance, or move to a different database platform.
+The goal is often to support new application requirements, improve performance, or move to a different database system.
 Schema conversion enables more efficient data organization or to support features of a new system.

-Data migration may or may not require schema conversion, depending on the source and destination tooling.
+Data migration may or may not require schema conversion, depending on the source and destination databases.

 How can AWS support your database schema requirements?

-AWS Database Migration Service (AWS DMS) is a managed migration and replication service that helps you move your databases and analytics workloads to AWS quickly and securely.
+For database migrations, AWS Database Migration Service (DMS) is a managed migration service that helps you move your databases and analytics workloads to AWS quickly and securely.
 The source database remains fully operational during the migration, minimizing downtime for applications that rely on it.

 DMS Schema Conversion in AWS DMS makes database migrations between different types of databases more predictable.
 It can assess the complexity of your migration for your source data provider and convert database schemas and code objects.
 You can then apply the converted code to your target database.

-You can also use the AWS Schema Conversion Tool (AWS SCT) to convert your existing database schema from one database engine to another.
-AWS DMS and AWS SCT work in conjunction to both migrate databases and support ongoing replication for a variety of uses, such as populating data lakes and warehouses, synchronizing database systems, and so on.
+You can also use the AWS Schema Conversion Tool (SCT) to convert your existing database schema from one database engine to another.

 Get started with database schema conversion on AWS by creating a free account today.